PowerEssentials/PowerEssentials/README.md

 **For Nukkit** <br>
 If you use Nukkit, you can download it from the following link: [releases page](https://github.com/PowerEssentials/PowerEssentials-Nukkit/releases).

+### Download For Bukkit/Spigot/Paper
+If you use Bukkit/Spigot/Paper, you can download it from the following link: [releases page](https://github.com/PowerEssentials/PowerEssentials-Bukkit/releases).

 ---

 ## 🌐 Localization